Death of Hank Williams: Funeral

-His body was transported to Montgomery on January 2.
+Williams's body was transported to Montgomery, Alabama, on January 2.
 He was placed in a silver coffin that was first shown at his mother's boarding house at 318 McDounough Street for two days.
 His funeral took place on January 4 at the Montgomery Auditorium, (Note: The Montgomery Auditorium, located at the intersection of Perry and Monroe Street, was renovated in 2011 to serve as Montgomery's city hall.) with his coffin placed on the flower-covered stage.
-During the ceremony, Ernest Tubb sang "Beyond the Sunset" followed by Roy Acuff with "I Saw the Light" and Red Foley with "Peace in the Valley".
+During the ceremony, Ernest Tubb sang "Beyond the Sunset", followed by Roy Acuff with "I Saw the Light" and Red Foley with "Peace in the Valley".
 An estimated 15,000 to 25,000 people passed by the silver coffin, and the auditorium was filled with 2,750 mourners.
 During the funeral four women fainted and a fifth was carried out of the auditorium in hysterics after falling at the foot of the casket.
-His funeral was said to have been far larger than any ever held for any other citizen of Alabama, and the largest event ever held in Montgomery, surpassing Jefferson Davis' inauguration as President of the Confederacy.
-Around two tons of flowers were sent.
-Williams's remains are interred at the Oakwood Annex in Montgomery.
+His funeral was said to have been far larger than any ever held for any other citizen of Alabama, and the largest event ever held in Montgomery, surpassing Jefferson Davis' inauguration as President of the Confederate States of America.
+Around two tons of flowers were sent to the funeral.
+Williams's remains are interred at the Oakwood Cemetery Annex in Montgomery.